usnistgov/FIPS201/_FIPS201/frontend.md

 The CHUID **SHALL** be accessible from both the contact and contactless interfaces of the PIV Card without card activation.

-The FASC-N, card UUID, and expiration date **SHALL NOT** be modified post-issuance.
+The FASC-N, card UUID, expiration date, and, if present, cardholder UUID **SHALL NOT** be modified post-issuance.

 This Standard requires inclusion of the asymmetric signature field in the CHUID container.
 The asymmetric signature data element of the CHUID **SHALL** be encoded as a Cryptographic Message Syntax